 - Are there keywords and questions that have proven prominent?
 Mark these.

-- Looking over the keywords and questions, see if you can formulate either a central question for your manuscript to answer or if you can form a thesis or central argument that you hope to make with your manuscript.
+- Looking over the keywords and questions, see if you can formulate either a central question or a thesis (a central argument).

 Divide notes into categories or keywords